-Ever wonder what Yorkshire soay look like in the snow?
+Ever wonder what Yorkshire Soay sheep look like in the snow?

 Intrigued, I return e-mailed: ”I have an embarrassing question to ask: I do not recognize your name.
 It sounds vaguely familiar to me but I am drawing a blank.
 I guess that is what happens when a person turns sixty years old!
 So, to be blunt, who are you?”